-After much anticipation, the New York City brunch staple Sadelle's has opened in a coveted corner of Highland Park Village, bringing its bagels, caviar service, and ice-cold martinis to Dallas. (photo by Nathan Schroder)
+The New York City brunch staple Sadelle's debuted in a coveted corner of Highland Park Village in 2022. (photo by Nathan Schroder)

 Sadelle's is a brand new brunch haven in Highland Park Village.
 (Courtesy)

 Iconic Dallas spot Sfuzzi reopens on Henderson Avenue this Friday.
 (Photo by Kathy Tran)

 Sfuzzi is a neighborhood Italian spot, opening in 2022.
 (Photo by Kathy Tran)

 The Reserve takes over the former Mudhen and (most recently) Hurdy Gurdy space at the Dallas Farmers Market.
 (Courtesy)

 Enoteca Italia recently took over the former Mille Lire space in Oak Lawn.
 (Courtesy)

 Don't miss the French Onion Soup at Toussaint Brasserie.
 (Photo by Kathy Tran)